 3.2.e.
 Potential emissions from the units or activities listed under subdivision 3.2.d. shall not be excluded in the determination as to whether a stationary source is a major source for the purpose of determining applicability of this rule; nor shall units subject to applicable requirements be deemed to be insignificant emission units.
-Units or activities deemed insignificant shall be identified in the permit application, and the owner or operator shall upon request provide sufficient information for the Secretary to verify that such units or activities are insignificant, provided that for all units or activities deemed insignificant emitted, or for which applicable requirements may apply, the owner or operator shall provide information sufficient for the Secretary to verify that the unit or activity is insignificant at the time the permit application is submitted.
+Units or activities deemed insignificant shall be identified in the permit application, and the owner or operator shall upon request provide sufficient information for the Secretary to verify that such units or activities are insignificant, provided that for all units or activities deemed insignificant because of their size, production rate or amount of pollutant emitted, or for which applicable requirements may apply, the owner or operator shall provide information sufficient for the Secretary to verify that the unit or activity is insignificant at the time the permit application is submitted.